-With all the whiz bang technology out there, it’s pretty hard to not be distracted by all the flashing lights, buttons, touch screens and so on that are integrated into the latest children’s toys these days.
+With all the whiz bang technology out there, it’s pretty hard to not be distracted by all the flashing lights, buttons, touch screens and so on that are integrated into the latest children’s toys.

 And who is to say these toys aren’t fantastic?
-They’re in line with today’s world and they bring they can be a fantastic learning tool.
+They’re in line with today’s world and they can be a fantastic learning tool.

 But as I’ve been perusing catalogue after catalogue for Christmas presents this year, I’ve been reliving the toys I had a child, and you know what?
 They are still awesome.

 So I’m giving you a moment to relive the classics and consider them as a gift for Christmas this year.
 Because the learning benefits in these toys are just as amazing, if not more, as today’s educational gadget.